regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 <img src="http://estatewatch.london/images/lambethestates.png" class="img-fluid rounded img-thumbnail">

-The news was revealed by an [FOI request](https://www.whatdotheyknow.com/request/cressingham_gardens_3?nocache=incoming-1639570#incoming-1639570) a letter from Deputy Mayor Tom Copley.
-The letter is reported to confirm that all residents must now be balloted as a condition of any new funding deal.
+The news was revealed by a response to an [FOI request](https://www.whatdotheyknow.com/request/cressingham_gardens_3?nocache=incoming-1639570#incoming-1639570) from the Director of the GLA's Affordable Housing Programme and a letter from Deputy Mayor Tom Copley, which it is [reported](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) to state that any new funding bid would require residents to be balloted on the demolition of their homes.

+This could mean the end for some of these schemes, especially Cressingham Gardens estate where the Council's plans have met with fierce opposition from the outset.

-Meanwhile, Cressingham residents have championed their own alternative proposal for the estate.
-The [People’s Plan](http://cressinghampeoplesplan.org.uk), drawn up in 2016 with local architect Variant Office, includes refurbishing the existing homes and building 33 new homes for social rent.
-A [survey](http://cressinghampeoplesplan.org.uk/docs/TPP.pdf) of residents by the Cressingham People’s Plan found that 86% want refurbishment and only 4% want demolition.
+Residents there have championed their own alternative [refurbishment plans](http://cressinghampeoplesplan.org.uk) for the estate with a [survey](http://cressinghampeoplesplan.org.uk/docs/TPP.pdf) finding that 86% wanted refurbishment versus only 4% in favour demolition.

-According to [reports](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) from Inside Housing Magazine, Lambeth Council intends to proceed with at least one of the estates (Westbury estate) using its own funding from Right to Buy receipts.
+According to a [report](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) from Inside Housing Magazine, Lambeth Council says it intends to proceed with at least one of the estates (Westbury estate) regardless, using its own funding from Right to Buy receipts rather than GLA funding.

-The Mayor's [ballot requirement](https://www.london.gov.uk/what-we-do/housing-and-land/improving-quality/estate-regeneration) only requires ballots for estates applying for GLA funding.
-By avoiding applying for funding Lambeth is able to avoid having to ballot residents on the demolition of their homes.
+A loophole in the Mayor's [ballot requirement](https://www.london.gov.uk/what-we-do/housing-and-land/improving-quality/estate-regeneration) allows Councils to avoid balloting residents by avoiding applying for GLA funding altogether.

 ## Ebury Bridge estate
-Westminster Council is also using this loophole and avoiding having to ballot residents on its [Ebury Bridge estate](https://estatewatch.london/estates/westminster/eburybridge/) by not applying for GLA funding.
+Westminster Council is exploiting this loophole and avoiding a ballot on its [Ebury Bridge estate](https://estatewatch.london/estates/westminster/eburybridge/) by not applying for GLA funding.

-Technically, the Mayor's London Plan [Policy 3.12 (Section A, sub-section [g])](https://www.london.gov.uk/what-we-do/planning/london-plan/current-london-plan/london-plan-chapter-3/policy-312-negotiating) requires all schemes to seek the maximum viable amount of affordable housing and take into account any grant funding available.
+Technically, the Mayor's London Plan [Policy 3.12 (Section A, sub-section [g])](https://www.london.gov.uk/what-we-do/planning/london-plan/current-london-plan/london-plan-chapter-3/policy-312-negotiating) requires all schemes to seek grant funding by virtue of the fact that it is a pre-requisite of the requirement to provide the maximum amount of affordable housing possible.

-All eyes will be on the Mayor as the final decision to approve the application or call it in lies with him.
+All eyes will now be on the Mayor as the final decision to approve the application or call it in lies with him.
 In the meantime, objections to Westminster's proposals can be submitted directly to the Mayor using the GLA's new [online comment submission form](https://gla.force.com/pr/s/planning-application/a0i4J000002RmHdQAK/20206100?tabset-c2f3b=3).

 <img src="http://estatewatch.london/images/eburycomp.jpg" class="img-fluid rounded img-thumbnail">

-The Ebury estate regeneration is the first scheme undertaken by [Westminster's new Council-owned investment vehicle](https://www.westminster.gov.uk/council-launches-its-own-development-vehicle) and perhaps the first of many more such schemes to come.
-It will be up to the Mayor to decide whether he allows the Ebury Bridge scheme to set a precedent.
+The Ebury estate regeneration is the first scheme undertaken by [Westminster's new Council-owned investment vehicle](https://www.westminster.gov.uk/council-launches-its-own-development-vehicle) and perhaps the first of more such schemes to come.
+It will be up to the Mayor to decide whether he allows Westminster to by-pass his ballot requirement at Ebury Bridge and set a precedent for future schemes.

 ## Reckoning looms for Wandsorth's Alton estate
-Wandsworth Council is also using the funding loophole to avoid balloting residents of the [Alton estate](https://estatewatch.london/estates/wandsworth/altonarea/) on the demolition of their homes.
+Wandsworth Council is also using the funding loophole to avoid balloting residents of its [Alton estate](https://estatewatch.london/estates/wandsworth/altonarea/) in Roehampton.

 In August, we [reported](https://estatewatch.london/august-news-roundup/) that the Alton estate plans were in trouble, after the Council's development partner pulled out.
 Despite this, Wandsworth Council vowed to press on with the scheme whilst it sought a new partner and last week, the Council [granted itself planning permission](https://www.wandsworth.gov.uk/housing/housing-regeneration-projects/alton-regeneration/alton-news/).